apache/pekko-http/docs/src/main/paradox/implications-of-streaming-http-entity.md

 ### Integrating with Akka Streams

-In some cases, it is necessary to process the results of a series of Akka HTTP calls as Akka Streams.
-In order to ensure that the HTTP Response Entity is consumed in a timely manner, the Akka HTTP stream for each request must be executed and completely consumed, then sent along for further processing.
+In some cases, it is necessary to process the results of a series of Apache Pekko HTTP calls as Akka Streams.
+In order to ensure that the HTTP Response Entity is consumed in a timely manner, the Apache Pekko HTTP stream for each request must be executed and completely consumed, then sent along for further processing.

 Failing to account for this behavior can result in seemingly non-deterministic failures due to complex interactions